 Depending on the type of bladder stones your dog has dealt with, you can make some dietary changes and do preventative screenings to prevent recurring stones.
 For stones that occur because of certain chemicals being present in the urine, your vet can recommend a special diet to avoid those chemicals building up again.
 If an infection is the culprit, periodic urinalysis can monitor for bacteria in your pup’s urine.

 You can also use urine test strips at home to check for signs of bladder stones.
-Some test strips, like KIT4CAT CheckUp At Home Wellness Test, can tell you if there’s blood in our dog’s urine.
+Some test strips, like the KIT4CAT CheckUp At Home Wellness Test, can tell you if there’s blood in your dog’s urine.
 You may also consider adding a supplement like Natura Petz Organics Break It Up! to help limit stone formation and maintain a healthy urinary tract.

 Bladder Stones And Other Urinary Tract Infections